-Extent of readiness of the tribespeople to transfer the ethnic medicines knowledge inside the tribal community
+The extent of readiness of the tribespeople to transfer the ethnic medicines knowledge inside the tribal community

 Here, the respondents who shared their knowledge of ethnic medicines were further asked about their readiness to transfer this knowledge.
-They were asked whether you are ready to pass this knowledge to the next generation or not.
 The answers were arranged in the frequency table.

-The readiness of young and elderly tribespeople were compared using chi-square test.
-For this test, the tribespeople who responded "Yes" was considered as a positive response and it is assumed that the respondents were very open and ready to transfer their knowledge.
+The readiness of young and elderly tribespeople was compared using a chi-square test.
+The response "Yes" was considered a positive response in this test and it is assumed that such respondents were very open and ready to transfer their knowledge.
 The responses "Never" and "Yes, only if they are interested and requested" were taken as negative responses (Not ready to share), and it is assumed that these responses show their reluctance and hindrance towards sharing the knowledge.
 Then, the significance of the relationship between readiness and age was found using the chi-square test.